 6. Sarcoptic Mange

-Sarcoptic mange is caused by a tiny parasitic mite that burrows into your dog’s skin, causing extreme discomfort and itching, hair loss, and crusty sores.
+Sarcoptic mange is caused by a tiny parasitic mite that burrows into your dog’s skin.
 This mite is easily passed to other dogs and people through close contact.

 Use a monthly, vet-prescribed product that is effective against numerous parasites.
-Topically applied products are popular because of convenience and ease of administration.
+Topically applied products are popular because they are convenient and easy to administer.
 Ask for a product with the unique ingredient combination of imidacloprid and moxidectin.